Brick-and-mortar estate agents’ fees continue to climb, so if you’re looking to sell, why not consider the alternatives?

-Facebook and Twitter are other good tools that can help you to reach a mass audience and Tepilo, owned by property expert Sarah Beeny, offers sellers the chance to list their homes for free.
-The site is also packed with general property advice.
+Facebook and Twitter are other good tools that can help you to reach a mass audience.

-Remember though, while the internet is a major tool in the housing market, don’t overlook more traditional methods such as advertising in your local paper.
+Remember that while the internet is the major tool in the housing market, it’s a mistake to overlook more traditional methods such as advertising in your local paper.

 Estate agents are normally on hand to show your property, which is beneficial for those people who work during the day.
 However, to avoid paying estate agent fees, you could enlist the help of family or friends to show potential buyers around your home while you are at work.
 Or simply arrange viewings for evenings or weekends.

 If you are going to show your home yourself be sure to consider the safety implications of allowing strangers into your home.
 If possible, have a friend or partner with you.

 When it comes to the financial dealings of home selling it’s important to keep a clear head and not become intimidated by price negotiation.

 Decide how much you are willing to accept beforehand and don’t go below that figure – regardless of how nervous you may be or how anxious you are to sell the house.

 If you turn down an offer always try to do so in a friendly manner; you want to be able to leave the door open just in case you do decide to accept the offer further down the line.

 Keeping communication friendly also means the buyer will feel comfortable approaching you should they decide to increase their offer.